Hurricane Preparedness 2022: How to Prepare Your Storm Kit

 - Flashlights, candles, and matchboxes should be stored, and be sure to check that they’re in good working order.

 - Invest in a First-Aid kit with band-aids, gauze, over-the-counter drugs, sanitiser, masks, gloves, antibiotic creams and ointments, thermometer etc.

 - Also add pain relievers, anti-diarrhoea medication, antacids and laxatives.

 - Wipes or moist toilettes.

-- Place passports, birth certificates, legal and medical documents in a waterproof bag and store them in a secure spot preferably somewhere high in case of flooding.
+- Place passports, birth certificates, and legal and medical documents in a waterproof bag and store them in a secure spot, preferably somewhere high in case of flooding.

-- Grab a copy of your local telephone directory book.
+- Grab a copy of your local telephone directory.
 The mini copies are easy to store and will help you find emergency and other numbers quickly when you need them.

 We hope this ‘how-to’ guide has been helpful.